Infrared Spectral Gap in a Gluonic Dark Sector and the Galactic Acceleration Scale: Introduction

-What still requires explanation is how this dynamically generated infrared input is promoted to a spectrally protected macroscopic correlation length, stable against environmental perturbations and non-linear structure formation.
-It is therefore essential to distinguish the existence of a dimensionful scale from the existence of a spectral gap.
-Dimensional transmutation ensures that the theory is no longer scale-free, but it does not fix the structure of the infrared excitation spectrum.
-A theory can possess an intrinsic scale while still supporting gapless modes or continuous spectra in certain channels.
-The trace anomaly and the associated condensate picture thus provide a necessary microscopic seed for infrared organization, but they do not by themselves guarantee discreteness, boundedness from below, or spectral rigidity.
+In the gluonic scenario adopted here, the QCD trace anomaly supplies a dimensionful microscopic infrared scale for the gluonic sector.
+However, neither the anomaly nor the associated condensate picture determines a macroscopic galactic correlation length or fixes the structure of the long-distance excitation spectrum.
+A theory with an intrinsic scale may still support gapless modes or continuous spectra in some channels.
+Thus, the anomaly provides a necessary microscopic seed for infrared organization, but not a sufficient mechanism for discreteness, boundedness from below, or spectral rigidity.

-If the empirical universality of the RAR is to be attributed to a dynamically selected macroscopic length, an additional structural ingredient is required.
-The relevant color-singlet sector should contain an isolated lowest excitation above the vacuum, and this lowest scale must remain stable under environmental perturbations and non-linear gravitational evolution.
-Among possible infrared organizations, a lowest-weight unitary structure provides a particularly economical algebraic framework in which the ground state is isolated by construction and excitations are organized relative to it in a controlled, representation-theoretic manner.

-Our central hypothesis, therefore, is that the late-time infrared gluonic sector admits, at the effective level, a spectrally rigid lowest-weight structure.
-Confinement already motivates the expectation of isolated color-singlet bound states; we elevate this expectation to a structural principle by postulating that the infrared sector admits an effective lowest-weight unitary realization.
-Representation theory then provides a natural mechanism for protecting the gap; the presence of a positive-energy generator and a lowest-weight state isolates the ground level and organizes excitations into a discrete tower anchored at that state.
-In four spacetime dimensions, the requirement of Lorentz covariance together with a positive-energy lowest-weight unitary structure strongly restricts the admissible non-compact symmetry algebras.
-A particularly economical and well-studied candidate admitting positive-energy lowest-weight unitary irreducible representations is $\mathfrak{so}(2,3)$, the isometry algebra of four-dimensional Anti-de Sitter (AdS) spacetime \cite{fronsdal74,fronsdal75,enayati25,dSBook}.
-Its maximal compact subalgebra, $\mathfrak{so}(2)\oplus\mathfrak{so}(3)$, contains a compact $\mathfrak{so}(2)$ generator that defines a Hamiltonian bounded from below.

-We therefore adopt, as an effective working hypothesis, that the infrared gluonic dynamics can be organized in terms of a lowest-weight unitary irreducible representation of $\mathrm{SO}(2,3)$.
-In such a realization, the quadratic Casimir fixes a discrete spectrum of $\mathfrak{so}(2)$ eigenvalues $\{E_k\}$ with a lowest level $E_0>0$ and characteristic spacing set by a single infrared scale $\varkappa$ \cite{fronsdal74,fronsdal75,enayati25,dSBook}.
-For the class of lowest-weight modules considered here, the spectrum may be written schematically as:

-where $\varkappa$ sets both the gap above the ground level and the typical level spacing.\footnote{More generally, lowest-weight $\mathrm{SO}(2,3)$ representations yield a discrete tower of $\mathfrak{so}(2)$ eigenvalues anchored at a lowest weight; the form above is meant only to display the existence of a single controlling spacing scale.} The associated infrared correlation length scales as: